 Good Deeds Day, a partner-site of Goodnet, has firmly committed itself to the UN’s plan and calls on all of the participants of the annual International Good Deeds Day to adopt one or multiple of the SDGs and work towards it in their yearly project and year-round efforts.

-With Good Deeds Day 2018 just around the corner (April 15), the GDD team collected their own goals for a better world:
+With Good Deeds Day always on our mind, the GDD team collected their own goals for a better world: